Fakenews may soon kill millions as the liberal enlightenment gives way to corporate mind control

 Just as the British public began to doubt the BBC’s narrative on the Skripal poisoning case (both alleged victims of a lethal nerve agent are amazing alive), we are being fed more disinformation about purported chlorine or sarin gas attacks in East Ghouta.
-Why would Assad authorise the use of chemical weapons when his forces were the verge of defeating their enemies, the head-chopping militias armed by Saudi Arabia?
+Why would Assad authorise the use of chemical weapons when his forces were the on verge of defeating their enemies, the head-chopping militias armed by Saudi Arabia?
 What strategic advantage would Assad have in the age of instant communication?
 None.
 It would be a massive own goal.
 He would have committed the very act that the Western media has long associated with him and would serve to justify immediate reprisals from the US Air Force?
 Whatever crimes Bashar Al Assad may have committed, he is undoubtedly a smooth operator and gifted strategist.
 Yet as Donald J Trump resorts to threatening Russian forces in Syria with brand new shiny missiles via Twitter, Assad focuses on rebuilding Syria from the rubbles of the last 7 years of intensive warfare.
-Amazingly Boris Johnson’s new hawkish persona wins the approval of the Butcher of Baghdad.
-Despite his early flag-waving phoney patriotism, arch globalist Tony Blair will probably go down in history not the man who defeated Saddam Hussein, but the architect of the breakup of the United Kingdom.
-If the British regime follows Trump’s neocon cabal into a conflagration with Russia, Iran and China which is very likely to leade to a humiliating military defeat as any US-led ground troops would face overwhelming opposition from ordinary Syrians, it may well trigger the breakup of the United Kingdom, destroy Britain's status as a soft power and stop Brexit in its tracks.
+Amazingly Boris Johnson’s new hawkish persona wins the approval of the guitar-strumming Butcher of Baghdad.
+Despite his early flag-waving phoney patriotism, arch globalist Tony Blair will probably go down in history not as the man who defeated Saddam Hussein, but as the architect of the breakup of the United Kingdom.
+If the British regime follows Trump’s neocon cabal into a conflagration with Russia, Iran and China which is very likely to lead to a humiliating military defeat as any US-led ground troops would face overwhelming opposition from ordinary Syrians, it may well trigger the breakup of the United Kingdom, destroy Britain's status as a soft power and stop Brexit in its tracks.
 If World War Three starts, expect alliances to change fast as an ethnically modified Germany realigns with Turkey and Emanuel Macron’s France lends his support to John Bolton’s vision of regime change, emboldening Islamic fundamentalists both in the Middle East and Europe.
 If you want endless bloodshed and ethnic cleansing, you may welcome more airstrikes.
 If you want peace and stability, boycott the organs of war propaganda!